pyet-org/pyet/README.md

 ## Citing

-If you use PyEt in one of your studies, please cite the PyEt EGU abstract:
+If you use pyet in one of your studies, please cite the PyEt EGU abstract:

 *   Vremec, M. and Collenteur, R.: PyEt - a Python package to estimate potential and reference evapotranspiration, EGU General Assembly 2021, online, 19–30 Apr 2021, EGU21-15008, https://doi.org/10.5194/egusphere-egu21-15008, 2021.